On-Device Transcription for Research Interviews and Session Notes

 - PDF, for archival and sharing

-- Plain text, for import into analysis tools, electronic health records, or research data management systems
+- Plain text, for import into analysis tools, EHRs, or research data management systems

 Deletion is local.
-When you delete a transcript or a recording from MinuteONE, it is deleted from your device.
-There is no server copy to coordinate with.
-There is no vendor to request deletion from.
-This matches well with retention policies that require verifiable deletion.
+When you delete a transcript or a recording from MinuteONE, it's deleted from your device.
+There's no server copy to coordinate with.
+There's no vendor to request deletion from.
+That matches well with retention policies that require verifiable deletion.

 FAQ